 If fools were angels, no government would be necessary, sucka

 Wild Guess Preview: The singing sand dunes of Death Valley hire the A-Team to deal with Don Henley, whose new single “Dirty Laundry” is canceling out the dunes’ own music.
 The team takes out Henley in about four seconds (I just can’t resist jokes at his expense, can I) but the money-less dunes can only pay the team back in musical sand, which gets all over the awesome van just as Face is coming back with the clean laundry.

 The Recap: Welcome to Sid’s Oasis, helping old people lose at bingo for over 57 years!
 And that’s not all, thanks to a crooked and very pinched-looking casino employee who radios someone called “Sundog” at a militia camp in the Gaza Strip or something.
-Sundog, who’s played by Duke from the “Rocky” movies, is excited and says “the iceman cometh,” which is a lot of mixed metaphors for saying “gonna rob old people.”
+Sundog, who’s played by Tony Burton (Duke from the “Rocky” movies), is excited and says “the iceman cometh,” which is a lot of mixed metaphors for saying “about to rob old people.”
 Isn’t it counterproductive to rob the old people after they gamble?

 The other evil buggies have little ooga-ooga horns and bells!